Table of Contents

 - Simultaneous submission (e.g. submitting a manuscript to more than one journal at a time)

-- Salami slicing (e.g. “slicing” up research that would normally form one paper into several.
+- Salami slicing (e.g. “slicing” up research that would normally form one paper into several).

 The SEO Research Paper

-It can be argued, perhaps, that it’s easier to write your manuscript, than it is to get it seen and read by your audience.
-One way you can improve your chances is to SEO your manuscript.
+It can be argued, perhaps, that it’s easier to write your manuscript than it is to get it seen and read by your audience.
+One way you can improve your chances is to do a SEO optimization of your manuscript.
 What this means, in a nutshell, is to use keywords in the title and abstract, add SEO-driven captions with keywords for all photographs, tables, graphs and images.
 You can also add titles and subheadings within your paper.
 In addition to your research paper, you can place links to your article in other materials, like your research institute’s website, Wikipedia pages, blogs and articles, and social media, including your own website and/or LinkedIn page.

 Know more: How to choose keywords for a manuscript?